1. What Can It Do?

 Multi-Agent Workflow

-Set up specialized agents in a shared nebula:
+Set up specialized agents in a shared nebula:- Create a

 Tip: For a faster way to set up multi-agent workflows, use Teams.
 Teams automate the entire process — creating the Claws, installing Claw Connect, configuring agent names, and setting up the communication network.
 You can start from a built-in template or let AI generate the team structure for you.